Imitating the winner leads to discrimination in spatial prisoner's dilemma model: Supplementary figures

 \subsection{1D - Ring}

-For comparison with the theoretically predicted phase-transition mentioned in the paper (red line), we here show what the phase diagram looks like for a 1D system, i.e.\ a line of agents with two neighbours each, closed at the ends to form a ring.
-The badge distribution is random and redrawn from a uniform distribution at every data point.
+For comparison with the theoretically predicted phase-transition mentioned in the paper (red line), we here show what the phase diagram looks like for a 1D system, i.e.\ a line of agents with two neighbors each, closed at the ends to form a ring.
+The label distribution is random and redrawn from a uniform distribution at every data point.